 Biological mass spectrometry is witnessing a similar paradigm shift.
 Technological advancements in speed, sensitivity, and resolution have enabled the measurement of minute differences in protein characteristics in large sample groups and in complex backgrounds.
 Enhancements in sample preparation methods and the capture of large data streams have complemented this new era in proteomics.

 The concept of Next-Generation Proteomics aims to dissect distinct protein profiles in small sample sizes and in native tissues – including those at the single-cell level.
 These abilities will enable the detection of minute differences underlying cancerous cells versus benign, infected cells versus healthy, and other important disease distinctions.
-As the concept matures, next-gen proteomics promises to usher in a new layer of insight to complement NGS in the realization of true precision medicine.
+As the concept matures, next-gen proteomics will produce a new layer of insight to complement NGS in the realization of true precision medicine.

-Several advanced technologies showcased at the American Society for Mass Spectrometry annual meeting offer progress along the frontier of next-generation proteomics.
+Several advanced technologies showcased at the American Society for Mass Spectrometry annual meeting are indicative of progress along the frontier of next-generation proteomics.